imagewize/banner-container/README.md

    - Enable or disable individual banners
 5. For header, footer, and Blabber Footer Start banners, additional options include:
    - Choose alignment (left, center, or right) for each individual banner
-   - Set wrapper background color for enhanced styling
+   - Set wrapper background color for enhanced styling (for each individual banner)
 6. For Blabber Footer Start banners, additional spacing options include:
-   - Set wrapper margin for outer spacing control
+   - Set wrapper margin for outer spacing control (for each individual banner)
-   - Set wrapper padding for inner spacing control
+   - Set wrapper padding for inner spacing control (for each individual banner)
 7. For content banners, additional options include:
    - Choose placement options (top, bottom, or after a specific paragraph)
    - Select which post types to display each banner on